jamesfalkner/istio-lab-summit-2018/README.md

 ~/start.sh
 ```

-This script will startup OpenShift and leave you at a command prompt, ready to start the lab.
-The code and files necessary can be found in `~/istio-lab`.
+This script will startup OpenShift and leave you at a command prompt, ready to start the labs.